Job interviews are tough. It's as if every interview question was crafted to take you out of the race.

 - Testing the GUI can feel more intuitive and lead to more accurate results when doing a manual test; the visual accessibility and preferences can be tricky to automate.

-Here's an article where you can read more about the pros and cons of manual testing and automated testing.
+Here's an article where you can read more about the pros and cons of manual and automated testing.

-16. What is a good test case?
+17. What is a good test case?

-17. What is the difference between functional and nonfunctional testing?
+18. What is the difference between functional and nonfunctional testing?

-18. Should QA's resolve production issues?
+19. Should QA resolve production issues?

-19. When you find a bug in production, how do you ensure the bug gets resolved?
+20. When you find a bug in production, how do you ensure the bug gets resolved?

-20. What did you do in your last project?
+21. What did you do in your last project?

 There are no clear answers, only guidelines, for this one.
 It's common for interviewers to ask about your career trajectory and previous projects, so make a quick list of points in advance so you can speak to the projects that you think best represent your work.

-21. How do you prioritize when you have so many tasks?
+22. How do you prioritize when you have so many tasks?

 Think about how you’ve approached busy moments in the past.
 Are you a strict scheduler?
 Or do you prefer budgeting your time more loosely, allowing room to adapt to sudden issues?
 Again, these testing interview questions are more about determining whether you’re a good personality fit for their team.

-In a QA interview the person tasked with hiring needs to know that any potential team members are open about making mistakes.
+In a QA interview, the person tasked with hiring needs to know that any potential team members are open about making mistakes.

-24. How would you test a broken toaster?
+25. How would you test a broken toaster?

 Due to the spirit of the question, I’m not going to tell you how to test a broken toaster.
 That’s up to you.

 Either way, the best answer is an honest one.
-Reflect on this and prepare to talk about what types of environments you work best in, and how leaders can help create that environment.
+Reflect on this and prepare to talk about what types of environments you work best in and how leaders can help create that environment.

 Some ideas to talk about are strong communication, active listening, honesty, psychological safety, empowerment, autonomy, vision, and more.